vecto-ai/vecto-ai.github.io/pages/projects/jBATS.rst

 .. [#f6] Rogers, A., Drozd, A., & Li, B. (2017).
 The (Too Many) Problems of Analogical Reasoning with Word Vectors.
 In Proceedings of the 6th Joint Conference on Lexical and Computational Semantics (* SEM 2017) (pp. 135–148). http://www.aclweb.org/anthology/S17-1017

-.. [#f7] Karpinska, M., Li, B., Rogers, A., & Drozd, A. (2018) Subcharacter information in japanese embeddings: when is it worth it?
+.. [#f7] Karpinska, M., Li, B., Rogers, A., & Drozd, A. (2018) Subcharacter information in Japanese embeddings: when is it worth it?
 In In Proceedings of the Workshop on Relevance of Linguistic Structure in Neural Architectures for NLP (RELNLP) 2018, to appear.
 ACL, 2018.